Pages

 Students are invited to bring in content from their studies outside the class such as in economics and art history to enrich the class experience for all students as they analyze the games.

-Many students are learning about foreign cultures and religions through gaming imagery in the 21st century making these game analysis necessary like media literacy.
+Many students are learning about foreign cultures and religions through gaming imagery in the 21st century making game analysis a necessary skill like media literacy.

 The University of Chicago article on the Gaming the Gods course follows: